 Specify the memory allocator used for dynamic memory management.
 This flag corresponds with and overrides the $CHPL_MEM environment variable (defaults to a best guess based on $CHPL_COMM).

-Specify the regular expression library to use.
-This flag corresponds with and overrides the $CHPL_REGEXP environment variable (defaults to 'none' or 're2' if you've installed the re2 package in the third-party directory).
+Specify the RE2 library to use.
+This flag corresponds with and overrides the $CHPL_RE2 environment variable (defaults to ‘none’ or ‘bundled’ if you’ve installed the re2 package in the third-party directory).

-Specify the architecture that the compiled executable will be specialized to when --specialize is enabled.
-This flag corresponds with and overrides the $CHPL_TARGET_ARCH environment variable (defaults to a best guess based on $CHPL_COMM, $CHPL_TARGET_COMPILER, and $CHPL_TARGET_PLATFORM).
+Specify the machine type or general architecture to use.
+This flag corresponds with and overrides the $CHPL_TARGET_ARCH environment variable (defaults to the result of uname -m).

 Specify the compiler suite that should be used to build the generated C code for a Chapel program and the Chapel runtime.
 This flag corresponds with and overrides the $CHPL_TARGET_COMPILER environment variable (defaults to a best guess based on $CHPL_HOST_PLATFORM, $CHPL_TARGET_PLATFORM, and $CHPL_HOST_COMPILER).